plone/training/mastering-plone/views_3.rst

 Next you create a template in which you use the results of the method 'talks'.

-Try to keep logic mostly in python.
-This is for two reasons:
+Try to keep logic mostly in Python.
+This is for two* reasons (and by "two", we mean "three"):

 Readability:
-    It's much easier to read python than complex tal-structures
+    It's much easier to read Python than complex TAL structures

 Speed:
-    Python-code is faster than code executed in templates.
+    Python code is faster than code executed in templates.
 It's also easy to add caching to methods.

-DRY:
+DRY, or "Don't Repeat Yourself":
     In Python you can reuse methods and easily refactor code.
 Refactoring TAL usually means having to do big changes in the html-structure which results in incomprehensible diffs.